Graduated Exercise Therapy

 Yoga Resources

-The nonprofit organization LoveYourBrain.com provides Free online yoga and meditation videos for people with a concussion will allow you to do yoga at home, or help you decide if you want to take their classes.
+The nonprofit organization LoveYourBrain.com provides free online yoga and meditation videos for people with a concussion.
 LoveYourBrain also provides free, in-person FUNdamental 6-week series of yoga classes for people with TBI and concussions.
-Classes are available in most US states and Canada.
+Classes are available in most states in the US and Canada.

 Classes provide gentle yoga to improve strength and balance, meditation practices to reduce stress, class themes to foster resilience and compassion, and facilitated group conversation to build community.